All Episodes

 I understand it.

-I don't always agree with it, but then his opinion is okay, well, if you don't want to deal with it, you don't want to be safe, and I know it's invasive, etcetera, et cetera, et cetera.
+But then his opinion is, okay, well, if you don't want to deal with it, you don't want to be safe.

-You know, just think of the people that are doing it.
+Just think of the people that are doing it.

-Do you really think they want to do that, but they want to keep it.
+Do you really think they want to do that, but they want to keep it?

-No, but it this isn't uh when a guy's got his hand in my pants, I'm not really interested in how he's feeling.
+When a guy's got his hand in my pants, I'm not really interested in how he's feeling.

 I'm interested in how I'm feeling.

-But the ask ask your husband that when he when he comes home uh when he comes home this evening.
+But ask your husband that when he comes home this evening.

-And uh ask him seriously, though, whether he thinks he thinks of all the people he's given this pat down to.
+And ask him seriously, though, whether he thinks he thinks of all the people he's given this pat down to.

 You look at these people.

-Uh Because we're talking mainly about internal flights in the United States.
+Because we're talking mainly about internal flights in the United States.

 Exactly.

-Yeah, uh everybody's getting the enhanced pat down.
+Yeah, everybody's getting the enhanced pat down.

-It's because I would imagine I would imagine the first thing you want him to do is go to the bathroom and wash his hands.
+Because I would imagine the first thing you want him to do is go to the bathroom and wash his hands.

 And if he thought about that, if he thought about all the people he's patted down, he knows that.